github/docs/content/actions/learn-github-actions/workflow-commands-for-github-actions.md

 Enables or disables echoing of workflow commands.
 For example, if you use the `set-output` command in a workflow, it sets an output parameter but the workflow run's log does not show the command itself.
 If you enable command echoing, then the log shows the command, such as `::set-output name={name}::{value}`.

 Command echoing is disabled by default.
-However, a workflow command is echoed if there are any error occurs processing the command.
+However, a workflow command is echoed if there are any errors processing the command.

 The `add-mask`, `debug`, `warning`, and `error` commands do not support echoing because their outputs are already echoed to the log.